OWASP

 All our security testing is based on Criteria, which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
 It allows you to parameterize the assessments we make to your systems and determine what your company agrees to comply with and what would be considered a vulnerability.

-The Open Web Application Security Project (OWASP), of which Fluid Attacks is a corporate member, is a non-profit foundation that is committed to improving the security of software and it does so by creating awareness through different means of communication.
+The Open Worldwide Application Security Project (OWASP), of which Fluid Attacks is a corporate member, is a non-profit foundation that is committed to improving the security of software and it does so by creating awareness through different means of communication.
 The OWASP works as an online, open community where anyone can contribute to the production of material in the field of web application security and also take advantage of the available information.
-Their repository is useful for companies that develop or manage web applications, since it relies on the knowledge of many global community members with extensive experience in cybersecurity.
+Their repository, which draws on the expertise of numerous members of the worldwide community with in-depth understanding of cybersecurity, is helpful for companies that develop or manage web and mobile applications.

 The OWASP Top 10 refers to a cybersecurity guide by the OWASP community that is created as a collaborative effort between experts and serves both developers and security professionals in their projects.
 This guide, with a current version from 2021, lists the ten most common and critical security risks in web applications and provides practical information for their prevention or remediation.